d2l-ai/d2l-en/chapter_recommender-systems/seqrec.md

 ![Illustration of the Caser Model](../img/rec-caser.svg)

-We firstly import the required libraries.
+We first import the required libraries.

 ```{.python .input  n=2}
 import d2l